dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 #### Ever Get A Hot Babe's Number After Doing A Triple Take As She Walks By?

-So... if you've ever seen that puzzled look when you mistate something with the utmost confidence and the person you're talking to *triple checks* what you just said -- with all the feigned nonchalanace of a hopeful extra in a bad movie.
+So... have you ever seen that puzzled look when you mistate something with the utmost confidence and the person you're talking to *triple checks* what you just said -- with all the feigned nonchalanace of a hopeful extra in a bad movie.